Powell, Ohio: Parks and Recreation

-In July 2022, The OSA Board of Trustees announced a "Save the Pool" campaign in effort to raise more than $250,000 for essential updates and repairs.
-Chronic leaks and cracked concrete have led to the need to replace the pool's entire concrete bottom.
-The Powell Pool is tied to a lease that puts all financial responsibility on its members, and receives no financial support from the City of Powell for pool operations.
-The project will take place in the fall of 2023, and will not impact the pool's summer season.
-Other updates have already taken place, including the renovation of the pool's restroom facilities, replacement of the pools pumps and motors, the removal of the pool's original concrete mushroom, and the purchasing of new chairs and umbrellas.

-Parks

 The City of Powell offers nine public parks, including Village Green Park, which is the location of the annual Powell Festival.
 Other parks include Adventure Park, Arbor Ridge Park, Library Park, Oak Park, Beechwood Park, Meadowview Park, Murphy Park, and Seldom Seen Park.
 The parks offer a wide range of sports facilities for basketball, volleyball, skating, tennis, pickle ball, and soccer.
 Additionally, Village Green Park offers a splash pad, concert amphitheater, playground, and pavilion shelters.
 Bike paths and multiuse trails connect many parks with the nearby subdivisions.

 Education

-Powell is officially a city and is thus authorized by the laws of the State of Ohio to form a city school district.
-However, it instead continues to associate with the Olentangy Local School District.
-Powell is home to one of Olentangy Local School District's high schools, Olentangy Liberty High School, as well as Tyler Run Elementary.
+Powell is served by the Olentangy Local School District.
+The city is home to one of Olentangy Local School District's high schools, Olentangy Liberty High School, as well as Tyler Run Elementary.
 Olentangy Local School District received the highest rating of "excellent with distinction" on its 2020 report card from the Ohio Department of Education.
 Powell is also home to a kindergarten to grade 12 private college-preparatory school called Village Academy (closed summer 2019 due to a decline in enrollment).

-Powell has a public library, a branch of the Delaware County District Library.
-The Powell Library is located in Library Park, just south of downtown Powell.
-The 5,000-square-foot branch offers thousands of books and free programming for children and Delaware County Residents.